Practical Low Latency Proof of Work Consensus: Evaluation

 \subsection{Resource Utilization}

-In this experiment, we evaluate the resource utilization of our \prism implementation, and how it performs with limited network bandwidth and CPU resources.
+In this experiment, we evaluate the resource utilization of our \newprism implementation, and how it performs with limited network bandwidth and CPU resources.

-{\bf Network Bandwidth:} Figure~\ref{fig:bw} shows the throughput and confirmation latency of \prism as we throttle the bandwidth at each client.
-Results show that the confirmation latency is stable, and the throughput scales proportionally to the available bandwidth.
-The throughput stops to grow when the bandwidth is higher than 200 Mbps, because the transaction generation rate is capped at 75,000 tps, which is near the bottleneck caused by RocksDB.
+{\bf Network Bandwidth.} Figure~\ref{fig:bw} shows the throughput of \newprism as we throttle the bandwidth at each client.
+Results show that the throughput scales proportionally to the available bandwidth.
+The throughput stops to grow when the bandwidth is higher than 200 Mbps, because the transaction generation rate is capped at around 80,000 tps, which is near the bottleneck caused by RocksDB.

-Table~\ref{table:bw-profiling} provides a breakdown of bandwidth usage.
+Table~\ref{table:bw-profiling} provides a breakdown of the bandwidth usage.
 Our implementation is able to process transaction data at a throughput about $50\%$ of the available bandwidth.
+(The in-memory size of a transaction is 168 bytes.)
 Further improvements could be made by using more efficient data serialization schemes and optimizing the underlying P2P network.

-{\bf CPU:} Figure~\ref{fig:cpu} shows the throughput of \prism as we change the number of CPU cores for each client.
+{\bf CPU.} Figure~\ref{fig:cpu} shows the throughput of \newprism as we change the number of CPU cores for each client.
 The throughput scales proportionally to the number of cores, and stops to grow after 7 cores because the transaction generation rate is capped.
-This shows that our implementation handles more than 10,000 tps per CPU core, and the parallelization techniques discussed in \S\ref{sec:implementation} are effective.
+This shows that our implementation handles more than 10,000 tps per CPU core, and the parallelization techniques discussed in \S\ref{sec:implementation-highlights} are effective.

 Table~\ref{table:profiling} provides a breakdown of CPU usage across different components.
 More than half of CPU cycles are taken by RocksDB for which we only perform basic tuning.
-Less than $15\%$ are spent on overhead operations, such as inter-thread communication, synchronization, etc. (categorized as ``Miscellaneous'' in the table).
+Less than $15\%$ are spent on overhead such as inter-thread communication, synchronization, etc. (categorized as ``Miscellaneous'' in the table).
 This suggests that our implementation uses CPU resources efficiently, and further improvements could be made primarily by optimizing the database.

-While we chose mid-end AWS EC2 instances for experiments, our results show that \prism does not inherently require powerful machines or waste resources.\footnote{For example, a laptop with 8 cores, 16 GB RAM, and 400 GB of NVMe-based SSD would cost under \$3,000 today and could easily run Prism.} On the contrary, its high resource efficiency and scalability that we demonstrate in this experiment makes \prism suitable for applications with different requirements.
+While we chose mid-end AWS EC2 instances for experiments, our results show that \newprism does not inherently require powerful machines or waste resources.
+For example, a laptop with 8 cores, 16 GB RAM, and 400 GB of NVMe-based SSD would cost under \$3,000 today and could easily run \newprism at 80,000 tps.